-- Students using campus wireless networks are also subject to these rules per [Link for document 50045 is unavailable at this time.]
+- Students using campus wireless networks are also subject to these rules per the Acceptable Use of Information Technology Resources Policy.

 Plans to Effectively Combat the Unauthorized Distribution of Copyrighted Material

-- University of Wisconsin-Platteville currently deploys technologies to reduce the ability to share copyrighted material illegally, and we reserve the right to modify that technology to protect the institution and enforce [Link for document 50045 is unavailable at this time.] .
+- University of Wisconsin-Platteville currently deploys technologies to reduce the ability to share copyrighted material illegally, and we reserve the right to modify that technology to protect the institution and enforce the Acceptable Use of Information Technology Resources Policy.

-- University of Wisconsin-Platteville also responds to and acts upon all Digital Millennium Copyright Act notices according to policies laid out in the ITS Knowledge Base document [Link for document 82660 is unavailable at this time.] .
+- University of Wisconsin-Platteville also responds to and acts upon all Digital Millennium Copyright Act notices according to policies laid out in the ITS Knowledge Base document https://kb.uwplatt.edu/82660.

 Offering Alternatives to Illegal File-Sharing